bitfolk/minecraft/README.md

 # minecraft

-Bits and pieces for BitFolk's Minecaft server.
+Bits and pieces for BitFolk's Minecraft server.

 *   overviewer